-Once we have received verification of a credential, we will notify you so that you can begin to request verification reports for that credential through the “My Reports” tab of your EPIC Account.
+Once we have received verification of a credential, you will be able to send EPIC Reports demonstrating the authenticity of that credential to organizations around the world.
 These reports will be delivered electronically using our secure EPIC Report Portal, so the organizations receiving the reports will have the confidence of knowing they are coming directly from ECFMG.
 For more information, see EPIC Reports below.

-There are fees associated with adding credentials to EPIC and with requesting verification reports.
-Full payment is due at the time you request the service.
+There are fees associated with the services you request through EPIC.
 For more information on fees and payment, see Fees.